What Is A Profit Sharing Plan?

-A profit-sharing plan is a defined contribution pension plan in which the workers and employees are given an opportunity to obtain their share in the overall profit of the organization in such a way that they are encouraged to contribute more and more to the profit of the organization and motivates to give their best efforts, thus it is an incentive plan that gives a variable benefit to the employees based on a certain percentage of profit.
+A profit-sharing plan is a defined contribution pension plan in which the workers and employees are allowed to obtain their share in the overall profit of the organization in such a way that they are encouraged to contribute more and more to the profit of the organization and motivates to give their best efforts; thus it is an incentive plan that gives a variable benefit to the employees based on a certain percentage of profit.

-This plan is a type of plan that gives a win-win situation to both the employees as well as the employer.
+This type of plan gives a win-win situation for both the employees and the employer.
 It encourages the employees to give their best efforts in the organization, which in turn would generate more profits and increase the wealth of the organization.
-Thus both the party are benefited from increased earnings.
+Thus both the parties benefited from increased earnings.

-This plan specifies a certain percentage of profits for every particular employee covered under the plan.
-Thus it is upon the company to decide how much profit will be shared with employees covered under a profit-sharing plan.
-Also, it is important to note here that only employers, company or the organization can contribute to this plan and not the employees.
+The employee profit sharing plan specifies a certain percentage of profits for every particular employee covered under the plan.
+Thus, the company must decide how much profit will be shared with employees covered under a profit-sharing plan.
+Also, it is important to note that only employers, companies, or organizations can contribute to this plan, not the employees.

-This plan provided quarterly or annual incentives to the employees of the organization based upon the quarterly and annual returns, respectively.
-Further, employees can get their share in the profit of the organization either in the form of cash or the stock of the company wherein the contribution is provided to a qualified tax-deferred retirement account that allows a penalty-free distribution to the employees at a certain Pre defined age group.
+This plan provided quarterly or annual incentives to the employees of the organization based upon the quarterly and annual returnsAnnual ReturnsThe annual return is the income generated on an investment during a year as a percentage of the capital invested and is calculated using the geometric average.
+This return provides details about the compounded return earned yearly and compares the returns supplied by various investments like stocks, bonds, derivatives, mutual funds, etc., respectively.
+Further, employees can get their share in the organization’s profit either in the form of cash or the company’s stock, wherein the contribution is provided to a qualified tax-deferred retirement account that allows a penalty-free distribution to the employees at a certain Pre defined age group.

 Further, there are also schemes where the employee decides to leave the organization and join another one; then, in that case, the existing contribution is rolled over to another employer’s plan subject to a certain percentage of penalty on the existing contribution.